-ECOPOP brings together leading institutions across Europe and the United States, combining expertise in gastroenterology, surgery, oncology, AI, and biomarker research to redefine treatment pathways for early colorectal cancer.
+ECOPOP brings together clinical and research institutions across Europe and the United States, combining expertise in gastroenterology, surgery, oncology, clinical trials, AI, biomarkers, and health technology assessment.

 ECOPOP is a Horizon Europe-funded research consortium focused on improving early colorectal cancer treatment through organ-preserving approaches.